ariel055132/Notes/AWS/AmazonRoute53.md

 4. If Route 53 considers the endpoint *unhealthy*, it **notifies CloudWatch**.
    * If user does not set up notification, the status of Route 53 health checks can be checked in the Route 53 console.
 5. (Optional) If user configured notification for the health check, CloudWatch triggers an alarm and use Amazon SNS to send notification to specified users

+### Health Check Notes
+* Why we need to use *CloudWatch Alarm*?
+  * Since Route 53 Health Checks cannot monitor private endpoints.
+Therefore **monitoring private endpoints must be archieved by using CloudWatch Alarms instead**.
+  1. Configure a CloudWatch Alarm to the private resources that need to be monitored.
+  2. Create a Health Check to monitor this CloudWatch alarm for checking the healthy
+* Health checker how to evaluate the health of the endpoint?
+  1. Response time
+  2. Specified failure threshold - Whether the endpoint responds to a number of consecutive health checks
+* Health check is considered healthy?
+  1. HTTP, HTTPS & with String matching
+      * TCP connection can be established within four seconds.
+      * Returns 2xx or 3xx within two seconds after connecting
+      * Route 53 searches the response body for the specified string which must appear entirely in the first 5,120 bytes of the response body or the endpoint fails the health check.
+      * (More precise) If more than 18% of the responses are normal, it will be marked as healthy.
+Otherwise, unhealthy.
+  2. TCP
+      * TCP connection can be established within ten seconds.

 ### Routing Policy
 1. Simple